SonicSpice/NLP-Project/README.md

 2. Prod build/serve script is `npm run start:prod`.
 This uses webpack to build the prod dist/ files and then uses local live-server to launch dist/ in browser.

 Note: Both dev/prod scripts will run the same backend-server process using nodemon.
+Note: The backend-server express will read SERVER_PORT from a .env file.

 # Primary Project Dependencies